Living in Solidarity: from housing struggle to collective action

 This is training, not a talk.

-Why we're screening Tenants in Revolt (1939)
+Why we are screening Tenants in Revolt (1939)

-The film shows tenants organising door-to-door, refusing unfair rents, supporting each other when landlords retaliated, and winning repairs and reductions by acting collectively.
+The film shows tenants organising door to door, refusing unfair rents, supporting each other when landlords retaliated, and winning repairs and reductions by acting collectively.

 So much of what you see in the film is still familiar: landlords ignoring repairs, families pushed to breaking point, institutions dragging their feet.
-Nearly 90 years, and barely anything has changed - except neighbours then knew that nothing would unless they acted together.
+Nearly 90 years, and barely anything has changed, except neighbours then knew that nothing would unless they acted together.

-The film isn't an instruction manual.
-It's there to frame the workshop politically - to remind people that housing struggles didn't start yesterday, and that ordinary people have organised successfully before, without experts or permission.
+The film is not an instruction manual.
+It is there to frame the workshop politically, to remind people that housing struggles did not start yesterday, and that ordinary people have organised successfully before, without experts or permission.
+People are often surprised by how little has changed.
+That recognition matters.

 Why Food & Solidarity is doing this

-The Living in Solidarity booklet helps explain why joining Food & Solidarity matters - because dealing with housing alone keeps people stuck.
+The Living in Solidarity booklet helps explain why joining Food & Solidarity matters: dealing with housing alone keeps people stuck.
+The Good Neighbours Toolkit is about what you can do once you are part of something collective.

 Who this is for